 - Tends to reduce when skin cools down

-Allergic reactions occur due to immune system responses.
+Allergic reactions occur due to immune system responses (9).
 This happens when your body or skin comes into contact with something that it considers foreign.
+Allergic skin reactions can be triggered by airborne allergens, certain foods like eggs, peanuts, insect bites, medicines particularly penicillin, etc.

 If you have sensitive skin, you are likely to spot red rashes on your skin every now and then.
 Allergic reactions can also cause red patches or red spots to develop on your skin’s surface.